For Students

 View more & apply

-The Federal Reserve Board's Internship Program is designed to provide valuable work experience for undergraduate and graduate students considering careers in economics, finance and accounting, software development, law, and other areas.
-Managers will provide interns with syllabi that contain three learning objectives; interns will also have an opportunity to develop three learning objectives of their own.
-Additionally, interns will be assigned a mentor, have access to internal training classes, and get to participate in weekly intern-focused events.
+The Federal Reserve Board’s Internship Program is designed to provide valuable work experience for undergraduate and graduate students considering careers in economics, finance and accounting, software development, law, and other areas.
+Each intern will receive a syllabus with three learning objectives from their manager; interns will also have an opportunity to develop three learning objectives of their own.
+Additionally, most interns will be assigned a mentor, have access to internal training classes, and get to participate in weekly intern-focused events.
 These events encompass speakers, professional development, as well as networking functions.
 The work is very hands-on in a collaborative and collegial environment.
 The Board believes that by combining academic endeavors with project-related work experience, qualified and capable college students can gain the practical knowledge needed in a competitive global job market.

 Dissertation Fellows